olti666/mafia/README.md

 6. Real time updates of votes during the day.
 7. During the night everything is silent...
 8. Find UML under diagrams/uml/mafia-game-uml.png.
+9. Game logs can be found in logs/game_logs.log.
-9. Laragon used, my env is under php version 8.1
+10. Laragon used, my env is under php version 8.1